 -

-useris the recommended default scope.
-Useprojectorlocalwhen the subagent’s knowledge is only relevant to a specific codebase. - Ask the subagent to consult its memory before starting work: “Review this PR, and check your memory for patterns you’ve seen before.”
+projectis the recommended default scope.
+It makes subagent knowledge shareable via version control.
+Useuserwhen the subagent’s knowledge is broadly applicable across projects, orlocalwhen the knowledge should not be checked into version control. - Ask the subagent to consult its memory before starting work: “Review this PR, and check your memory for patterns you’ve seen before.”

 - Ask the subagent to update its memory after completing a task: “Now that you’re done, save what you learned to your memory.”
 Over time, this builds a knowledge base that makes the subagent more effective.